PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/UXDesignForAI_and_AlgorithmImplementation.md

 ---
-sort: 8
+sort: 5
 ---

-# User-Centered Design for AI
+# UX-Design for AI & Algorithm implementation
 When we looked into interaction and interface design, we covered the basics of human-computer interaction.
 In the HCAI Fundamentals and Applications lecture we briefly covered the key concepts concerning Human-Centered AI products and experiences.
 Today, we're going to dive deeper into designing for AI, exploring in more detail how:
 - to create a user-centered design for AI;
 - to design for AI algorithm implementation.